 Physically, you have the opportunity to also convey the visual dynamics of your brand.
 If you have the budget you can style the event with the venue, decor, props and florals to create the ultimate ‘vibe’ you want to communicate.

 Gift bags or goodie bags are a popular inclusion at in-person events, too.
-This is yet another way to bring more of your unique branding into the event and gives attendees a lasting memento.
+This is an excellent way to bring more of your unique branding into the event and gives attendees a lasting memento.

 Remember, it doesn’t have to always be an elaborate affair or require a huge budget to make a statement.
-Sometimes the pared-back, intimate events leave the most genuine impressions on those that attend them.
+A pared-back and intimate type of event can leave the most genuine impressions on those that attend them.

 4. Sell products.